| Title: | Efficient Bayesian Inference for TVP-VAR-SV Models with Shrinkage |

 Peter Knaus [email protected]

-# For a 5 equation model params <- gen_TVP_params(m = 5) # For a model where all equations share the same hyperparameters params <- gen_TVP_params(for_each_eq = FALSE)
+# For a 5 equation model params <- gen_TVP_params(m = 5) # For a model where all equations share the same hyperparameters params <- gen_TVP_params(for_each_eq = FALSE)# For a 5 equation model params <- gen_TVP_params(m = 5) # For a model where all equations share the same hyperparameters params <- gen_TVP_params(for_each_eq = FALSE)

-objectsPlotting method for mcmc.tvp.var
+mcmc.tvp.var objectsPlotting method for mcmc.tvp.var objects

-## S3 method for class 'mcmc.tvp.var' plot(x, ...)
+## S3 method for class 'mcmc.tvp.var' plot(x, ...)## S3 method for class 'mcmc.tvp.var' plot(x, ...)

 x |